sromelrey/fullstack-js-handbook/README.md

 This refresher guide emphasizes the critical importance of having a solid foundational knowledge of JavaScript for writing advanced code effectively.
 It discusses how JavaScript abstracts the internal workings of computers and browsers, highlighting the need for developers to grasp these underlying mechanisms to create robust applications.

 The popularity of various **JavaScript frameworks**, such as **ReactJS**, **Next.JS**, **Nest.JS** has led to a common problem: many developers often learn these frameworks without a thorough understanding of JavaScript itself.
 This can result in difficulties when trying to comprehend the code within these frameworks, which is vital for developing strong programming skills.
+This guide addresses this by providing a comprehensive full-stack approach that covers both frontend (React, Next.js) and backend (NestJS) technologies.

 **This resource aims to equip you with the ability to:**